zj6882917/aakinshin.net/en/_posts/dotnet/invaliddataexception-in-getprocesses.md

    at DotNetCoreConsoleApplication.Program.Main(String[] args) in /home/akinshin/Program.cs:line 12
 ```

-How does it possible?
+How is that possible?

 <!--more-->

 ### Preamble
-I'm a guy who writes unit testing support in [Rider](https://www.jetbrains.com/rider/).
+I'm the guy who writes unit testing support in [Rider](https://www.jetbrains.com/rider/).
 And it works fine with classic unit tests on the full .NET framework and mono.
 I know that there are many bugs here (Rider is still in the EAP stage), but at least it works:
   you can discover tests, run them, and even debug them.